Introduction to Library and Computing Services for New and Visiting Faculty

 Please consult the Tutt Library web site under Library Services for Faculty for a current list of liaisons by academic department.

-If you are unable to reach your liaison librarian, please call the Reference Desk at 389-6662.
+If you are unable to reach your liaison librarian, please call the Research Desk at 389-6662.

 First Year Experience Classes: An important goal of the First Year Experience is to introduce students to the academic library and the research process.
 Each FYE course will have an assigned librarian who can help you in planning the library component of your course.
 If you are teaching an FYE course and have not been contacted by a librarian yet, please contact Steve Lawson (Email, 389-6857).
 The FYE page on the library’s web page has tips for assignments and more information about this program.